 - industrial electronics

-This full-time Certificate of Trades Training program gives you the background that allows you to take the exams for interprovincial certification as a Fourth Class Engineer.
+This full-time Certificate program gives you the background that allows you to take the exams for interprovincial certification as a Fourth Class Engineer.

 Power and Process Engineering Diploma program